TMondain/comsa-migration/README.md

 Contains several scripts required to run the wind analysis portion of the analyses.
 All scripts are coded to run on a PC except for the `submit_simulated_bird_costs_function.R` and `simulated_bird_costs_function.R` which are designed to run on a computer cluster to save time.
 The scripts must be run in the following order:

-1. `calculate_wind_costs.R` - Main script which: downloads wind data across all altitudes, simulates random migratory tracks, simulates geolocator error tracks, and then calculates costs of simulated migrations, real bird migrations and costs accounting for geolocation error.
+1. `calculate_wind_costs.R` - Main script that: downloads wind data across all altitudes, simulates random migratory tracks, simulates geolocator error tracks, and then calculates costs of simulated migrations, real bird migrations and costs accounting for geolocation error.
 2. `combine_real_simulated_costs.R` - Combines all the files created in `calculate_wind_costs.R`
 3. `wind_analyses_models.R` - Runs all models and outputs tables
 4. `wind_analyses_plots.R` - Runs all the plots